marcusolsson/obsidian-plugin-docs/docs/custom-views.md

 ## Activate a custom view

 Now that you've registered a custom view for the plugin, you should to give the user a way to activate it.
-The following example is a convienient function that lets the user activate the custom view.
+The following example gives you a convienient function that lets you activate the view:

 ```ts title="main.ts"
 import { Plugin } from "obsidian";